Optimal Transport for structured data with application on graphs: Fused Gromov-Wasserstein approach for structured data

 Similarly to the Wasserstein and Gromov-Wasserstein distances, $FGW$ enjoys metric properties over the space of structured data as stated in the following theorem: \begin{theorem} ${FGW}$ defines a metric for $q=1$ and a semi-metric for $q >1$.

 If $q=1$, and if $C_{1}$, $C_{2}$ are distance matrices then ${FGW}$ defines a metric over the space of structured data quotiented by the measure preserving isometries that are also feature preserving.
-More precisely, ${FGW}$ satisfies the triangle inequality and is nul \textit{iff} $n=m$ and there exists a bijection $\sigma : \{1,..,n\} \rightarrow \{1,..,n\}$ such that : If $q>1$, the triangle inequality is relaxed by a factor $2^{q-1}$ such that ${FGW}$ defines a semi-metric \end{theorem}
+More precisely, ${FGW}$ satisfies the triangle inequality and is nul \textit{iff} $n=m$ and there exists a bijection $\sigma : \{1,..,n\} \rightarrow \{1,..,n\}$ such that :

+If $q>1$, the triangle inequality is relaxed by a factor $2^{q-1}$ such that ${FGW}$ defines a semi-metric. \end{theorem}

 All proofs can be found in the supplementary material.
 The resulting application $\sigma$ preserves the weight of each node (eq. \eqref{weightpreserve}), the features (eq. \eqref{featurepreserve}) and the and the pairwise structure relation between the nodes (eq. \eqref{structurepreserve}).
 For example, comparing two graphs with uniform weights for the vertices and with shortest path structure matrices, the ${FGW}$ distance vanishes \textit{iff} the graphs have the same number of vertices and \textit{iff} there exists a one-to-one mapping between the vertices of the graphs which respects both the shortest paths and the features.
 More informally, it means that graphs have vertices with the same labels connected by the same edges.